eun-24k/eun-24k/README.md

 <hr>

 <pre>
-💻 I am a driven Junior Android Developer
+💻 I am a self-driven Junior Android Developer
-📚 I have a Bachelors in Mechanical Engineering from the University College London 📝 I have a strong interest in Data Science and Artificial Intelligence 🌱 Learning about Computer Vision and Machine Learning stuff 🌟 Main languages: Kotlin
+📝 I have a strong interest in Data Science and Artificial Intelligence 🌟 Main languages: Kotlin
-🚩 Interested in Full Stack Android Application development 🤔 I’m currently open for: <b>An Intern</b> or a new <b>job opportunity</b>, this is <a href="" target="_blank">MY RESUME.</a>
+🚩 Interested in Full Stack Android Application Development 🤔 I’m currently open for: <b>An Intern</b> or a new <b>job opportunity</b>, this is <a href="" target="_blank">MY RESUME.</a>
 </pre>
 <hr>